nikhilthakur121/Gamingworld/README.md

 📁 Features
 🎥 Embedded YouTube videos and shorts categorized into sections.

+🔧 The project is fully responsive and built with media queries to ensure a smooth and consistent experience across all screen sizes from mobile phones📱 to large desktops.💻

 🚀 Animated space-invader-style rocket with laser effect on hover.

 🌌 Responsive design with a retro-themed, neon-styled aesthetic.